How to Easily Buy Geodes You Can Actually Trust

 If you knew nothing else, these five qualities would help you quickly determine the value of your amethyst geode.
 Now, let's look deeper at what comprises amethyst value.

-Things to Know About Brazilian Amethyst Value
+What Should You Know About Brazilian Amethyst Value?

 While there is no official grading system for geodes, there are several factors used to ensure that you are getting the highest value and the best quality when you buy geodes.